InfiniLore/InfiniBlazor/README.md

 ---

-Made with ❤️ by InfiniLore
+Made with ❤️ by AnnaSasDev and the contributors to InfiniLore